ctnava/rxtechnotes/3_healthcare_coverage.md

 ### 📝 Prior Authorizations (PAs)

 A **Prior Authorization (PA)** is a requirement by insurance companies (often managed by Pharmacy Benefit Managers or PBMs) that a healthcare provider must obtain approval before a specific medication is covered by the patient's insurance.
 This process is used for medications that are expensive, high-risk, or considered to have alternatives that are more cost-effective.

+The general flow of the PA process is as follows:

+1. Healthcare providers get prior authorization before service.
+2. Insurers & PBMs review the request.
+3. If approved, the healthcare provider may proceed with service.

+> ⚠️ PAs are NOT required for emergency care.

 Pharmacy technicians may encounter PAs in several scenarios, such as when: